IMasterIIChiefI-IST/Japanese-Flash-Card-Game/README.md

 With a dictionary loaded, the "Add a new word" form gains a **Look up** search box: type an English word, pick a result, and it auto-fills Kana, Kana script, Kanji, Kanji + kana, and Romaji (romaji is generated from the kana with a Hepburn-style converter — good for most words, but a handful of irregular readings may need a manual tweak).
 You can edit any field before saving.

+### Grammar Guide (offline PDF)

+The **Grammar Guide** tab embeds Tae Kim's free *Guide to Japanese* — particles, verb conjugation, sentence structure, and more — as a searchable PDF, using the same "download once, then fully offline" pattern as the dictionary:

+- **⬇ Download guide for offline use** — fetches the PDF once and saves it in the browser's local IndexedDB storage.
+Nothing is fetched from the network automatically; the guide only downloads when you click this button.
+- **📂 Load PDF file** — manually import a PDF you already have on disk (handy if the automatic download is blocked by CORS — see [Notes About Browser Limitations](#notes-about-browser-limitations)).
+- **🗑 Remove offline copy** — clears the stored PDF from this browser.
+- **↗ Open live copy online** — optional link to view the guide directly on [guidetojapanese.org](https://www.guidetojapanese.org/) without downloading; requires an internet connection.

+Once downloaded or loaded, the guide is stored locally and reopens instantly on future visits with **no network connection required at all** — including when the app is opened as a plain `file://` page with no server.
+The search box jumps the embedded viewer to the first match of a term (e.g. "particles" or "te-form"); use the viewer's own arrows or `Ctrl/Cmd+F` to step through the rest.

 ### Progress Saving

 The app supports several ways to preserve progress: